metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-ExecutableFile.md

 If specified, lack of digital signature or signature mismatch produces a warning instead of an error resulting in bypassed signature test.
-This parameter has no effect on VirusTotal check, if the file is reported as malware the return value is False.
+This parameter has no effect on VirusTotal check, if the file is reported as malware the return value is $false unless SkipVirusTotalCheck global variable is set.

 ```yaml
 Type: System.Management.Automation.SwitchParameter